NESCent/2014-05-08-datacarpentry/lessons/R/README.md

 There are several files and directories in this respository

+* 00-first-timers.Rmd - the R intro including information on data types

-* R-lesson.Rmd - the lesson as we did it in the workshop
+* 01-starting-with-data.Rmd - the lesson we went through with the data

 * data - the data used in the lesson